 Kim Hang Pham Do is a faculty at the School of Economics and Finance (Palmerston North), with a PhD in Economics from Tilburg University, the Netherlands.
 Her research works/expertise is in the areas of applied economics; integrated theoretical and empirical research; predictions of economic decision-making processes for international/regional environmental problems and resolutions.
-She has particularly interested in intergrated modelling for agricultural economics and natural resource management, and analysing the interactions between ecological and social systems on economic growth and sustainable development.
+She has particularly interested in integrated modelling for agricultural economics and natural resource management and analysing the interactions between ecological and social systems on economic growth and sustainable development.

 Her teaching at Massey includes quantitative methods for economics analysis, research methods for economics and finance, microeconomics, environmental economics and natural resource management.
 She serves as Associate Editor for the International Journal of Ecology & Development and the Editorial Review Board (Economics) for the Scientific Journals International.

 Kim Hang Pham Do is an environmental and resource economist.
 She received her PhD from Tilburg University and a Master degree from Wageningen University, the Netherlands.
 She has been working on problems of resource management and decision-making under environmental risk and uncertainty.
 Her current work relates to several applied areas including integrated modelling for agricultural economics and water resource management; analysing the interaction between ecological and social systems in terms of food safety, economic growth, sustainable tourism development and climate change.